DINA-community/Matching-Agent/README.md

 - Synchronizer.sync_interval: Minimal delay between fetch cycles.
 - Synchronizer.preprocessor_plugins: List and order of preprocessing plugins.
 - Synchronizer.plugin_configs_path: Path to the directory containing plugin configuration files.
+- Synchronizer.cleanup_grace_period: Time in seconds from the last synchronization after which assets are considered stale and will be deleted.
 - Synchronizer.Api.host/port: Address for the synchronizer API.
 - Cachedb: Connection to the shared cache DB.
 - Data source plugins: Configuration TOML files are loaded from assets/plugin_configs/asset_source/…